janko/janko.io/_posts/2016-05-23-evaluating-ruby-libraries.md

 is because they simply wouldn't have anything to do :smiley:.

-Even though ActiveRecord has a larger number of contributors, features like `ActiveRecord::Relation#or` still take 2 years to get merged (while Sequel usually had them all along).
+Even though ActiveRecord has a larger number of contributors, features like `ActiveRecord::Relation#or` still take 2 years to get merged.
 So I will always rather choose Sequel, because it's simply better maintained.

 ### Rails integration